 If you’re still getting swamped, especially as you get interrupted and new tasks come in, assign ABC priorities to your tasks.
 First, go through each task on your list and assign it one of the following letters:

-- B — Important.
+- B — Expected.
 These aren’t as important as A tasks, but it would still be good to get to them sooner rather than later.
 There may be consequences if they don’t get done today, but it won’t be the end of the world.

 - D — Delegate it.
 If you aren’t the right person to do this, hand it off.